Novecento99/Holophonor/README.md

 ## Author
 This project was developed by L. Gabriele, inspired by the love for math and sound.
 For any inquiries or contributions, please contact [gabrieleliu4@gmail.com](mailto:gabrieleliu4@gmail.com).
 04/02/2025

-## Post Scriptum

-This software was initially named "holophonor", in honor of the instrument from the TV show [Futurama](https://www.youtube.com/watch?v=gPn8ytmg0pE).
-I then decided to change it to avoid any copyright issues.